gchq/gaffer-doc/docs/changelist.md

     }
     ```

-    1. Schema left empty for brefity
+    1. Schema left empty for brevity
     2. This example operation enables file import.
 Read more in the [csv](csv.md) docs.